- Cricket Damage

 Female crickets usually lay nearly 200 eggs during the season.
 This might seem like a lot (and it is) but they take a full year to hatch.
 So, if you encounter their eggs, you should have plenty of time to get rid of them.
 Of course, you may be unlucky enough to find the eggs right as they’re about to hatch, which is a problem in itself.

-Crickets are enjoying to listen to when they’re singing outside in the grass during the summer months, but if you’ve never had a cricket in your home (until now), then you have no idea how mind-shattering their calls can be.
+Crickets are enjoyable to listen to when they’re singing outside in the grass during the summer months, but if you’ve never had a cricket in your home (until now), then you have no idea how mind-shattering their calls can be.
 Crickets are extremely loud and if they’re hidden in the room you’re sleeping in – goodbye quality sleep.

 So, it’s in your best interest to do everything in your power to get rid of them.
 You don’t necessarily need to kill them (plus, it’s relatively difficult and tedious attempting to kill hundreds of crickets if an infestation is so large).